Design and Evaluation of a PMT High-Voltage system for Deepsea Neutrino Telescope: PMT Performance

-The PMT gain was calibrated using single-photoelectron (SPE) charge spectra measured under low-light conditions, where the mean photoelectron occupancy satisfies $\lambda \ll 1$.
+The PMT gain was calibrated using the laser test bench to characterize the response of individual units.
+The procedure involves measuring single-photoelectron (SPE) charge spectra under low-light conditions, where the mean photoelectron occupancy satisfies $\lambda \ll 1$.
 The charge of each PMT pulse is obtained by integrating the waveform over a predefined time window around the pulse.
 The resulting charge distribution, $f(q)$, can be modeled as a Poisson-weighted sum of $n$-photoelectron contributions \cite{DEAP:2017fgw}: